damaki/libkeccak/README.md

 The proofs do not extend to functional correctness, i.e. the proofs do not show that the SHA-3 implementation produces the correct results.
 Conventional testing is used to provide assurance of the correctness of the algorithms.
-The tests consists of Known Answer Tests (KAT) and unit tests.
+The tests consist of Known Answer Tests (KAT) and unit tests.

 The KATs comprise the bulk of the tests and they provide assurance that the algorithms are implemented correctly.